03/28/2025

 5

-One Step Closer to the Throne
+One Small Step Closer to the Throne

 It's no secret that the original Scandal pour Homme wasn't that good of a perfume.
-It was synthetic, sweet, bland, and it just didn't really feel like a high quality fragrance.
-But Scandal pour Homme Le Parfum takes the original Scandal pour Homme and improves every aspect of it by a bit.
+It was synthetic, sweet, bland, and it just didn't really feel like a high quality, well-put fragrance.
+The flanker here, Scandal pour Homme Le Parfum, doesn't stray far from that either, but it is "better", to say the least.

 The longevity here does impress, though.
 The fragrance held on for about 10 hours on my skin, which is again, a bit better than with the original.
 Projection is also praiseworthy for the first two hours, leaving a nice trail behind and filling the rooms I entered.
 But after the first two hours, it was very tricky to tell just how much more was it still projecting.
 Since I went nose blind to it rather quickly, I needed a couple of friends to tell me from time to time if they could still smell it.
 But it seems that they also faced the nose blind issue, and after the first two hours, they could barely feel it anymore.
 But given how good projection was initially, I doubt that the fragrance became a skin scent so quickly after, so my nose blindness is to blame, and I'm sure that it was still fairly noticeable for those who weren't constantly around me and smelling it.

 In terms of occasions where you could wear Scandal pour Homme Le Parfum, the same ones that applied to the original also apply here.
 Leisurely, daily wear, work, parties, clubbing... you could even rock it at more formal gatherings if you'd like (I wouldn't, though).
-It's a pretty versatile fragrance, and given its overall improvement over the original, I'd say that it's much easier to wear to a broader selection of scenarios.
+It's a pretty versatile fragrance, and given its mild (but noticeable) improvement over the original, I'd say that it's much easier to wear to a broader selection of scenarios.

-Overall Rating: 7.6/10
+Overall Rating: 6.6/10

 The longevity here does impress, though.
 The fragrance held on for about 10 hours on my skin, which is again, a bit better than with the original.
 Projection is also praiseworthy for the first two hours, leaving a nice trail behind and filling the rooms I entered.
 But after the first two hours, it was very tricky to tell just how much more was it still projecting.
 Since I went nose blind to it rather quickly, I needed a couple of friends to tell me from time to time if they could still smell it.
 But it seems that they also faced the nose blind issue, and after the first two hours, they could barely feel it anymore.
 But given how good projection was initially, I doubt that the fragrance became a skin scent so quickly after, so my nose blindness is to blame, and I'm sure that it was still fairly noticeable for those who weren't constantly around me and smelling it.

 In terms of occasions where you could wear Scandal pour Homme Le Parfum, the same ones that applied to the original also apply here.
 Leisurely, daily wear, work, parties, clubbing... you could even rock it at more formal gatherings if you'd like (I wouldn't, though).
-It's a pretty versatile fragrance, and given its overall improvement over the original, I'd say that it's much easier to wear to a broader selection of scenarios.
+It's a pretty versatile fragrance, and given its mild (but noticeable) improvement over the original, I'd say that it's much easier to wear to a broader selection of scenarios.

-Overall Rating: 7.6/10
+Overall Rating: 6.6/10